nickyiliwang0000/h/react-and-firebase/events.md

 }
 ```

-We add the `onClick` attribute to the button and set it to be equal to a function called `this.handleClick`, which we'll create now:
+We add the `onClick` attribute to the button and set it to be equal to a function called `this.handleClick`.
+Let's create that function now, and let's `console.log()` our state to see that we have access to it:

 ```jsx
 class Counter extends Component {